Yoshiko M. Herrera

 A.B. in Political Science, Dartmouth College

 Herrera received her B.A. from Dartmouth College and M.A. and Ph.D. from University of Chicago.
 Before arriving in Madison in 2007, Herrera was the John L. Loeb Associate Professor of Social Sciences in the Government Department at Harvard University (1999-2007).
 She is also a former Director of the Center for Russia, East Europe and Central Asia, former Co-Director of the Institute For Regional and International Studies, and former Director of the UW-Madison Partnership with Nazarbayev University.
+For a recent profile of Herrera by the UW Alumni Association in relation to the war in Ukraine, see this link.

 PS 987 Comparative Politics Colloquium Spring 2020-21